Not sure what to ask? Review our Frequently Asked Questions below to get answers to the questions that we get asked the most!

 Yes.
 You may also be able to sell your used books back to the Bookstore at the end of the semester if they are in good condition.

-To become a PCC student, follow these simple steps to apply, enroll and register, also called the matriculation process.
+To become a PCC student, follow these simple steps to apply, enroll and register.

 It's never too late to apply for financial assistance!
 To receive aid, complete the FAFSA and BOGG forms.

 Great!
-We offer two types of enrollment for students currently in high school — Dual Enrollment (taking PCC classes during your regular high school day) and Concurrent Enrollment (taking PCC classes outside of your regular high school day).
+We offer two types of enrollment for students currently in high school — Dual Enrollment (taking PCC classes at your high school for high school and college credit) and Concurrent Enrollment (taking PCC classes outside of your regular high school day).

 Your LancerCard ID (Student ID Card) will be available once you have registered for a class.
-Just bring a copy of your registration receipt and a photo ID to the LancerCard ID booth located on the first floor of the CC building.
+For more information, go to the LancerCard ID page.

 No. Unfortunately, PCC doesn't offer housing, but the Student Life Office (CC-105) and housing boards around campus post notices for roommates and rooms for rent in the local community.

-Our counselors are here to help you choose your classes with new student group counseling if you are a first time college student or also in Counseling (L Building).
-If you are a continuing student, visit a counselor (L Building) or visit the Transfer Center (L Building) for help in planning your academic classes.
+Our counselors are here to help you choose your classes with new student counseling if you are a first time college student.
+If you are a new student with credits from another college or a continuing student, meet with a counselor or connect with the Transfer Center for help in planning your academic classes.

 Additionally, you can explore the Transfer Center's online resources to help you determine which PCC classes will transfer.
 View Resources

-Many UCs and CSUs don’t accept 2nd Bachelor degree applicants.
+Many UCs and CSUs don't accept second bachelor degree applicants.
 You can check with the university you are interested in.
-If they don’t, you may consider a Master’s or Doctorate degree program instead.
-Most graduate programs don’t require a specific Bachelor degree, but they only ask for a bachelor degree, specific classes, and other materials/requirements.
+If they don't, you may consider a Master's or Doctorate degree program instead.
+Most graduate programs don't require a specific Bachelor degree, but they only ask for a bachelor degree, specific classes, and other materials/requirements.

-If you attended middle school or high school in another country, you probably won’t be able to take language classes in your native laguage.
-See a counselor in the L building for more clarification.
+If you attended middle school or high school in another country, you probably won't be able to take language classes in your native language.
+Meet with a counselor for more clarification.

 Your foreign language requirements will vary depending on your academic goals.
 See below for your requirements: